 - Algebra II – 70% = 9,310 points of possible 13,300

 MyFoundations (Reading, Writing, or Math)

 - Sign up is done with referral from Testing Specialist.
-After referral, student should contact their campus Learning Lab for assistance with MyFoundations enrollment.
+After referral, student should contact their campus Academic Success Center for assistance with MyFoundations enrollment.